trebla-b/ecoute-et-parle/STRUCTURE.md

   - I can press a mic button, speak, and get an immediate score (good/bad) with word-level diffs showing what I mispronounced or missed.
   - I can retry a sentence and see my attempt history.
 - **Learner (accessibility)**
-  - Speech capture works on every major browser thanks to a Vosk WASM fallback when the Web Speech API is unavailable.
+  - Speech capture relies on the browser Web Speech API (Chrome desktop support).
+A clear message invites users on unsupported browsers to switch.
   - Keyboard shortcuts (Space = play/pause, M = mic, R = next) keep working no matter the language.
 - **Admin**
   - I can add, edit, and delete sentences (sentence text, translation text, language metadata, difficulty tag).